bordalix/ethereum-roulette/README.md

 [http://ethereum-roulette.ga](http://ethereum-roulette.ga)

-Every bet has a fixed amount of 0.01 ether (around €6) and you can bet:
+Every bet has a fixed amount of 0.01 ether (around €6) and you can bet by clicking on the board:

 - On a number (0 to 36), with a payout of 36;
 - On a dozen (1-12, 13-24, 25-36), with a payout of 3;